ALRepoHost/diagnostics/deps/observatory/httpobs/docs/api.md

 * `response_headers` the entirety of the HTTP response headers
 * `scan_id` unique ID number assigned to the scan
 * `score` final score assessed upon a completed (`FINISHED`) scan
-* `likelihood_indicator` Mozilla risk likelihod indicator that is the equivalent of the grade [https://wiki.mozilla.org/Security/Standard_Levels] (https://wiki.mozilla.org/Security/Standard_Levels)
+* `likelihood_indicator` - risk likelihod indicator that is the equivalent of the grade [https://wiki.-.org/Security/Standard_Levels] (https://wiki.-.org/Security/Standard_Levels)
 * `start_time` timestamp for when the scan was first requested
 * `state` the current state of the scan
 * `tests_failed` the number of subtests that were assigned a fail result